 In Traditional Chinese Medicine, all the organs and systems of the body are seen as interconnected, hence imbalances in one organ may have flow on effects on other organs in the body.
 For example, an imbalance or weakness in the functioning of the lungs or large intestine may manifest in symptoms in the nose, such as the symptoms of rhinitis.
 Hence, giving the lungs and large intestine a boost to regain their natural functioning may help to reduce rhinitis symptoms.

-Overall, while Western Medicine tends to directly treat the symptoms of health problems like rhinitis, Chinese Medicine attempts to discover the root cause of the symptoms, then rebalance the body’s natural functions.
-This is easily done through acupuncture, and Chinese herbs.
+While Western Medicine tends to directly treat the symptoms of health problems like rhinitis, Chinese Medicine attempts to discover the root cause of the symptoms, then rebalance the body’s natural functions.
+This is done through acupuncture and Chinese herbs.